oracle/ojdbc-extensions/ojdbc-provider-azure/README.md

 This enables flexible configuration for secure database connections using the alias names defined in your `tnsnames.ora` file.

-In addition to the set of [common parameters](#common-parameters-for-resource-providers), this provider also supports the parameters listed below.
+In addition to the set of [common parameters](#common-parameters-for-resource-providers), this provider also requires the parameters listed below.

 <table>
 <thead>